Cosmetology License Transfer or Reciprocity by State

 Maine

 Maine offers licensure by endorsement if the licensee's home state has similar training hour requirements and board exams.
-If the two states do not have similar licensing requirements, the transfer applicant may be required to take Maine's board exams.
-You may be able to bypass the examination process by providing proof of full-time work experience as a licensed cosmetology professional in your home state.
+If the two states don't have similar licensing requirements, you may be required to take Maine's board exams.
+However, you may be able to bypass the examination process by providing proof of full-time work experience in your home state.
 This form is part of the endorsement paperwork.

 Maryland

-Maryland offers licensure by endorsement if the licensee's home state has similar training hour requirements and board exams.
-Applicants for licensure by endorsement who wish to transfer their cosmetology license to Maryland must provide certification that your license was obtained under the same standards, is in good standing, is current and is eligible for licensure by endorsement.
-If the training requirements of your home state are less than those of Maryland, you need to make up your training hours and take the licensing exams before you are eligible for a Maryland license.
+Maryland offers licensure by endorsement if your home state has similar training hour requirements and board exams.
+Applicants who wish to transfer their cosmetology license to Maryland must provide certification that their license's requirements are similar to MD's and that their license is in good standing, current, and eligible for licensure by endorsement.
+If the training requirements of your home state are less than those of Maryland, you need to make up your training hours and take the licensing exams before you're eligible.

 Massachusetts